prplfoundation/prplMesh/tools/docker/runner/README.md

 It includes 2 helper scripts - one to generate the image `image-build.sh` and one to actually run the container - `run.sh`.

+If `run.sh` is called without first building the image with `image-build.sh`, then it will build the image automatically.

 ## Usage

 Using this Dockerfile, you can run 2 containers, one with a controller+agent, the